 Art and Cultural Heritage Crime Symposium

 The art world's unregulated transactions and lack of transparency, combined with political instability and skyrocketing demand from the art market, continues to fuel art crime.
 Efforts to abate the increasing trend of trafficking in stolen, looted, and fraudulent art challenges not only the legal system, but artist's legacies and our cultural heritage.
 Organized by cofounders Jane C.H.
-Jacob of Art Vérité, Alice Farren-Bradley of the Museum Security Network, and Christopher A. Marinello of Art Recovery Group, this year's Art and Cultural Heritage Crime Symposium will examine topics that include "Behind the Scenes: What the Panama Papers Mean for the Art World," "The Cautionary Tale of Knoedler & Co.," "Tracing the Provenance of Stolen Art," "The Many Faces of Art Fraud," "The Sound of Silence: Musical Instrument Theft and Fraud," "Architecture to Artifact," "A New Phase in Modigliani Studies," "Sacrificing the Sacred to Conquer a Nation," "Protecting Cultural Heritage Through Technology," and "The Forger’s Apprentice," among others.
-Each day will end with a panel discussion covering recent initiatives and possible solutions, led by the symposium organizers.
+Jacob of Art Vérité, Alice Farren-Bradley of the Museum Security Network, and Christopher A. Marinello of Art Recovery Group, this year's Art and Cultural Heritage Crime Symposium examined topics that included "Behind the Scenes: What the Panama Papers Mean for the Art World," "The Cautionary Tale of Knoedler & Co.," "Tracing the Provenance of Stolen Art," "The Many Faces of Art Fraud," "The Sound of Silence: Musical Instrument Theft and Fraud," "Architecture to Artifact," "A New Phase in Modigliani Studies," "Sacrificing the Sacred to Conquer a Nation," "Protecting Cultural Heritage Through Technology," and "The Forger’s Apprentice," among others.
+Each day ended with a panel discussion covering recent initiatives and possible solutions, led by the symposium organizers.

-Speakers include leading authorities from the FBI; specialists from AXA Art Corporation, AIG, and auction houses such as Christie’s and Tarisio; and national and international attorneys from Greenberg Traurig, Herrick Feinstein, Grossman, Davis Wright Tremaine, Clarick Gueron Reisbaum, Pryor Cashman, AG International Law, Lanter Attorneys-at-Law Zurich, and Irell & Manella; world-class scholars from the University of California, Berkeley, Shawnee State University, ASOR at Boston University, Chapman University, Stanford Law School, CUNY, UCLA School of Law, and Columbia University; and curatorial and conservation experts from The Modigliani Project, Museum of Fine Arts, Boston, Orion Analytical, and Art Conservation Group.
+Speakers included leading authorities from the FBI; specialists from AXA Art Corporation, AIG, and auction houses such as Christie’s and Tarisio; and national and international attorneys from Greenberg Traurig, Herrick Feinstein, Grossman, Davis Wright Tremaine, Clarick Gueron Reisbaum, Pryor Cashman, AG International Law, Lanter Attorneys-at-Law Zurich, and Irell & Manella; world-class scholars from the University of California, Berkeley, Shawnee State University, ASOR at Boston University, Chapman University, Stanford Law School, CUNY, UCLA School of Law, and Columbia University; and curatorial and conservation experts from The Modigliani Project, Museum of Fine Arts, Boston, Orion Analytical, and Art Conservation Group.

 Dates: November 1–3, 2016